 Additionally, you can set other related options, such as the number of days to keep the maximum disk space for log files.

 Set Diagnostic log file location using PowerShell:

 Use the following command to change the diagnostic log file location.

 Set-SPDiagnosticConfig -LogLocation "D:\SPLogs\ULS" -DaysToKeepLogs 90 -LogMaxDiskSpaceUsageEnabled -LogDiskSpaceUsageGB 50

 Set Usage and Health Data Collection log location:

-Click on the “Configure usage and health data collection” link under the “Reporting Group” of the Monitoring section in SharePoint 2013 to change usage and health data collection log files location.
-E.g. Set the log location to D:\SPLogs\Health.
+Click on the “Configure usage and health data collection” link under the “Reporting Group” of the Monitoring section in SharePoint 2013 to change the location of usage and health data collection log files.
+E.g., Set the log location to D:\SPLogs\Health.